Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/02-genomics-with-R-&-bioconductor-II.md

 keytypes(org.Hs.eg.db)
 ```

-OrgDb objects use the `keytypes()` method to access specific types of data from the annotation source.
+OrgDb objects use the `keytypes()` function to access specific types of data from the annotation source.
 We can ask OrgDb to return a specific keytype that we are interested in.
 ```r
 # obtain all ENSEMBL IDs
 entrez.ids <- keys(org.Hs.eg.db, keytype="ENSEMBL")